yoshioterada/Secure-OpenAI-Java-App-on-Azure-Container-Apps/README.md

 ![Azure OpenAI1](./images/8-Azure-Portal-OpenAI.png)

-In the Azure OpenAI Studio, you'll see this screen.
+In the Azure OpenAI Studio, You will see the following screen.
 Click on `Deployments`.

 ![Azure OpenAI1](./images/9-Azure-AI-Studio.png)